Anycubic Photon Mono M5s vs Prusa XL

 Anycubic Photon Mono M5s

-+Anti-warping release reduces failed prints
++Anti-warping release mechanism measurably reduces failed prints on larger models

 Prusa XL